redpinecube/nanowaste/README.md

 ## Disclaimer

-Large language models were not used in this analysis or paper write up.
+LLMs were not used in this analysis.